-I have always liked this quiet player, that along with a newer offering that follows the same basic operation, the CZ P07.
+I have always liked this quiet player, along with its newer generations that all follow the same basic operation as the CZ P07.
 Not mainstream, but cool.
 I had it in my head that my first polymer duty-sized pistol would be one or the other.
-The latte drinking, plaid shirt wearing hipster in me wanted the CZ, but I went home with the Sig instead.
-After a few months of use and six hundred rounds downrange I am here to give what few impressions I can.
+The latte-drinking, plaid shirt-wearing hipster in me wanted the CZ, but I went home with the Sig instead.
+After a few months of use and six hundred rounds downrange, I am here to give what few impressions I can.

-A Brief History
+A Brief History of the SIG PRO

 - Barrel length: 3.9 inches

 - Loaded weight: 2 lbs.
 2 ounces